 How a Global PEO can help you hire foreign employees

-A Global Professional Employer Organization (PEO) enables your business to hire, onboard, and pay employees in your country of expansion.
+A Global Professional Employer Organization (PEO) supports your business in hiring foreign employees in a country of expansion.
 This ensures that all employees – including foreign workers – are paid accurately, on-time, and in accordance with local labor guidelines.

 If your business is looking to test a new international market, a Global PEO like New Horizons acts as your employees’ Employer of Record, absorbing all local employer responsibilities like benefits administration and tax compliance.
 When you’re ready to make the move permanent, New Horizons’ team of in-country specialists facilitate the compliant setup of your local entity.
 We handle the bulk of the incorporation process by working closely alongside local government departments.
 As a result, your business saves significant time and money, whilst maintaining compliance at all times.